VIEWPOINTS

 Reclaimed Ground Media exists to change how Delaware sees Christian values and common sense — not as extreme or outdated, but as the moral and cultural foundation that unites the majority of people in our communities.
 We empower everyday Delawareans to speak boldly about faith, family, and freedom.

-We’re building a Delaware based digital platform with the reach and influence of a national network media, podcasts and videos.
+Reclaimed Ground Media is building a Delaware based digital platform with the reach and influence of a national network media, podcasts and videos.

 DE FAMILY POLICY COUNCIL